-Jacqueline’s research interests are in team creativity, marketing communications, marketing education, and the interface between marketing and logistics.
+Jacqueline’s research interests are in team creativity in advertising, creativity in marketing education, and the interface between marketing and logistics.
 She has won internal research funds for pedagogic research into student feedback and seed corn funding from the Academy of Marketing Teaching Research & Development Grant for the following project - Assessing the value of client/agency 'real world' simulation to foster student creativity in Marketing Education.

 Jacqueline Lynch is an Executive Committee member of the leading national academic body for marketing – The Academy of Marketing.
 Having served as Treasurer for 6 years she is now the new Special Interest Group (SIG) co-ordinator for the research communities.